Larmor precession reexamined: Testable correction and its ramifications: Spin-rotator containing a uniform magnetic field

-The behaviour of the wave function after it starts interacting with the spin rotator is usually described by taking into account \textit {only} the spin part of the wave function, while the space part is completely left out of the analysis.
+We may note here again that the usual treatments pertain essentially to a stationary particle within a spin-rotator.
+The behavior of the wave function after it starts interacting with the spin rotator is usually described by taking into account \textit {only} the spin part of the wave function, while the space part is completely left out of the analysis\cite{landau,sakurai,merz,cohen,grif,greiner,bohmbook}.
 Neglecting the kinetic energy, the Hamiltonian of the system inside the spin rotator is taken to be $H= \mu\vec{\sigma}.\bf{B}$.
 The spin up and spin down parts of the wave function evolve according to the Schroedinger equation in the following way

 -0.5cm